World3: Criticism of the model

 The authors of the book Surviving 1,000 Centuries consider some of the predictions too pessimistic, but some of the overall message correct.

 At least one study disagrees with the criticism.
 Writing in the journal Global Environmental Change, Turner notes that "30 years of historical data compare favorably with key features of the 'business-as-usual' scenario called the 'standard run' produced by the World3 model".

 Validation

 A number of researchers have attempted to test the predictions of the World3 model against observed data, with varying conclusions.
-One of the more recent of these, published in Yale's Journal of Industrial Ecology, found that current empirical data is broadly consistent with the 1972 projections, and that if major changes to the consumption of resources are not undertaken, economic growth will peak and then rapidly decline by around 2040.
+Recent results published in Yale's Journal of Industrial Ecology found that current empirical data is broadly consistent with the 1972 projections, and that if major changes to the consumption of resources are not undertaken, economic growth will peak and then rapidly decline by around 2040.